lj-ditrapani/tic-tac-toe/README.md

     - Player trying to POST play in wrong game state
     - POST reset when not game over
 - could add reset
-    - client: reset button appears on GameOver that POSTs to disconnect endpoint
+    - client: reset button appears on GameOver that POSTs to reset endpoint
-    - puts game in reset (1 or 2) state (waiting for other player to accept, or disconnect)
+    - puts game in reset (1 or 2) state (waiting for other player to accept, or quit)
     - after other player accepts, puts game in Player1Turn or Player2Turn state
-- could add disconnect
+- could add quit
-    - server: a POST disconnect endpoint
+    - server: a POST quit endpoint
-    - client: disconnect button appears in GameOver that POSTs to disconnect endpoint
+    - client: Quit button appears in GameOver that POSTs to quit endpoint
-    - puts game in disconnected (1 or 2) state (waiting for remaining player to acknowledge)
+    - puts game in Quit (1 or 2) state (waiting for remaining player to acknowledge)
     - When player acknowledges, puts game in Player1Ready or Player2Ready state;
       allowing another player to connect and play